BU-Spark/ds-ciss-predicting-dig-sites/explanation/test_site_modeling.md

-# Explanation of Test Site Modeling Script
+# Test Site Modeling Script Explanation

-1. **Data preparation**:
+---

+## Data Preparation

-    * The script reads in two datasets:
+The script reads in two datasets:

-        * `test_sites`: This dataset contains evenly spread out dummy sites and their characteristics (e.g., elevation, slope, wetness).
+* `test_sites`: dummy sites with characteristics (elevation, slope, wetness)
-        * `known_sites`: This dataset contains known dig sites with the same characteristics.
+* `known_sites`: known dig sites  with same characteristics

-2. **Cleaning the data**:
+## Cleaning the Data

-    * The script cleans and preprocesses the data by:
+The script cleans and preprocesses the data by:

-        * Merging several columns together
+* Merging columns together
-            * The WAW (or Water and Wetness) columns are coalesced into a single column
+  * Coalescing WAW (Water and Wetness) columns into a single column
-            * The elevation column in the known_sites dataset is also coalesced together, but if the site had an elevation noted in literature, that value is used
+  * Merging elevation column in known_sites dataset (using literature values if available)
-        * Converting data types to match the expected formats
+* Converting data types to match expected formats

-3. **Labeling the data**:
+## Labeling the Data

-    * The script applies a set of rules to label each row in the `test_sites` dataset as either "dig site" or not (i.e., not a dig site).
-This is done using the `not_site_criteria` function.
-        * The current criteria for a site to be labeled as not a possible dig site are as follows:
+The script applies rules to label each row in `test_sites` as "dig site" or not using the `not_site_criteria` function.
+The criteria for a site to be labeled as not a possible dig site are:

 * Elevation > 400m
 * Distance to chert > 20km
-            * Distance to the coast > 6km
+* Distance to coast > 6km

-4. **Mixing the data**
+## Mixing the Data

-    * The script selects 1% of the test sites that were labeled as not a possible dig site and adds them to the list of known dig sites.
+The script adds 1% of non-dig sites to known dig sites, as the model needs to identify traits of both types of locations.

-    * This is done because the model needs to be able to identify the traits of locations that are not dig sites as well as those that are.
+## Running Simulations

-5. **Running simulations**: The script runs multiple simulations using the XGBoost Python package.
+The script runs multiple simulations using XGBoost Python package.
+The model trains on columns:
-    * Using the following columns, the script trains the model to predict whether a site is a dig site or not:

 * Elevation
 * Wetness
 * Temp
 * Slope
 * NEAR_DIST_Chert
 * NEAR_DIST_Canals
 * NEAR_DIST_River_Net
 * NEAR_DIST_Coastal

-    * The simulations are run a total of 5000 times and the number of times that each site is picked is noted.
-        * It was decided to run the model and data mixing many times in order to account for the randomness of the model and the data.
-        * 5000 was picked arbitrarily, but it was decided that this number was large enough to get a good idea of the distribution of the data.
-Additionally, any more rounds and the script would take too long to run (i.e. >1hr).
+The script runs 5000 simulations, noting the number of times each site is picked.
+This was chosen to account for model randomness and data variance.
+The linear classifier from XGBoost was chosen over something like a Neural Network due the tendancy for NNs to overfit the data.
+The XGBoost model is a good balance between accuracy and generalization.
+We wanted to avoid overfitting the data as much as possible and also some variance in the results as the input data isn't perfect.

+## Combining Results

-6. **Combining results**: The script combines the results from all simulations into a single dataset, `collection_df`.
+The script combines simulation results into a single dataset, `collection_df`.

+## Grouping and Counting

-7. **Grouping and counting**: The script groups the data by "OBJECTID" (a unique identifier for each dig site) and counts the number of predictions for each site.
+The script groups data by "OBJECTID" (unique identifier) and counts predictions for each site.

+## Saving the Results

-8. **Saving the results**: The script saves the final dataset to two files:
+The script saves the final dataset to two files:

-    * `mass_test.parquet`: This file contains all the individual simulations.
+* `mass_test.parquet`: individual simulations
-    * `mass_test_grouped.parquet`: This file contains the grouped data with count information.
+* `mass_test_grouped.parquet`: grouped data with count information (also saved in CSV format)
-        * The grouped data is also stored in a CSV format for easier viewing.